Jerakin/DefBuild/README.md

 Build the project `builder build . --platform android`, you only need to specify the project the first time or when switching platform.

-Install the project `builder install .` it will install a build for the project in the current folder
+Install the project on your connected android `builder install .` it will install a build for the project correlating to the current directory

 You can automatically start the project with `builder start .` as well as get the logs with `builder listen .`